bigmine/bigmine17/website/README.md

-# streamDM Website and Documentation
+# BigMine Website and Documentation
-This is the source for the streamDM website and documentation.
+This is the source for the BigMine website and documentation.
 It is statically generated using [jekyll](http://jekyllrb.com).

 ## Site Generation
 First install jekyll (assuming you have ruby installed):